GR

 A pneumothorax, or collapsed lung, can occur in two main ways:

-• Spontaneous pneumothorax: This can happen without injury, often affecting tall, thin individuals or those with underlying lung conditions.
+• Spontaneous pneumothorax: This happens without injury, often affecting tall, thin individuals or those with underlying lung conditions.

-In particular, a tension pneumothorax is dangerous because the trapped air prevents the lung from expanding.
-Moreover, the pressure compresses the heart and vital organs, quickly leading to death if not treated immediately.
+In particular, a tension pneumothorax proves especially dangerous because the trapped air prevents the lung from expanding.
+Moreover, the pressure compresses the heart and vital organs, which can quickly lead to death if not treated immediately.
+For this reason, understanding how to respond to such an emergency is essential for maritime medics.

 The Role of the Chest Drainage Tube

-A chest drainage tube is one of the most effective treatments for pneumothorax, especially in emergencies.
-By inserting the tube into the pleural space, medics can release trapped air, relieving pressure and allowing the lung to re-expand.
+A chest drainage tube offers one of the most effective treatments for pneumothorax, especially in emergencies.
+By inserting the tube into the pleural space, medics can release trapped air, relieve pressure, and allow the lung to re-expand.
 In maritime settings, where immediate access to hospitals is limited, this procedure becomes even more crucial.
+Therefore, having the skills to perform it accurately can be life-saving.

-• Tube insertion: Medics insert the tube through the chest wall into the pleural space.
+• Tube insertion: Medics insert the tube through the chest wall and into the pleural space.

-• Drainage system: Once in place, they connect the tube to a drainage system, which continuously removes air or fluid, preventing further lung collapse.
+• Drainage system: Once in place, they connect the tube to a drainage system that continuously removes air or fluid, thus preventing further lung collapse.

 Training in the Safe “Open” Technique

-Our training program emphasizes the open technique for chest tube insertion, which ensures safe and accurate placement.
-This method allows medics to directly visualize the pleural space, minimizing the risk of complications.
+Our training program emphasizes the open technique for chest tube insertion, ensuring safe and accurate placement.
+This method allows medics to directly visualize the pleural space, which minimizes the risk of complications and enhances safety.

 1. Insertion of the Chest Drainage Tube

 Trainees make an incision between the ribs and carefully insert the drainage tube.
-Special attention is given to:
+Special attention goes toward:

 • Identifying correct anatomical landmarks to avoid injury.

-• Using the open technique for safe access to the pleural space.
+• Using the open technique to access the pleural space safely.

-• Ensuring the tube is placed correctly for effective drainage.
+• Placing the tube accurately for effective drainage.

 2. Connection to the Drainage System

-Properly connecting the chest tube to a drainage system is essential for continuous air or fluid evacuation.
+Connecting the chest tube to a drainage system properly is essential for continuous evacuation of air or fluid.
 Trainees practice:

-• Connecting the chest tube securely to the drainage system.
+• Securing the chest tube firmly to the drainage system.

-• Monitoring the system to ensure proper function and detect complications.
+• Monitoring the system to ensure functionality and detect complications.

 3. Securing the Tube

-Securing the chest tube is critical to prevent dislodgement and infection.
-Our medics learn:
+Securing the chest tube is crucial to prevent dislodgement and reduce infection risk.
+Therefore, our medics learn to:

-• How to suture and secure the tube to avoid accidental removal.
+• Suture and secure the tube to avoid accidental removal.

-• Maintaining sterility around the insertion site to minimize infection risk.
+• Maintain sterility around the insertion site to minimize infection risk.

 Monitoring and Maintenance

-After insertion, the medic continuously monitors the system and the patient’s condition to ensure the chest tube functions correctly.
+After insertion, the medic continuously monitors the system and the patient’s condition to ensure proper function of the chest tube.
 Trainees learn to:

-• Check the drainage system output to monitor lung re-expansion.
+• Check the drainage output to monitor lung re-expansion.

-• Identify signs that indicate the tube is functioning properly.
+• Identify signs that indicate proper tube function.

 Request your Appointment by clicking on the picture below.